Why Study Medicine?

 Next Steps for Students Interested in a Medical Degree

-Experience an Oxford Medical Summer School
+Experience our Oxford Medical Summer School

-A summer course exploring the realities of medical practice could be a great way to find out more.
+A summer course in Oxford exploring the realities of medical practice could be a great way to find out more.
 Oxford Scholastica’s medical courses for 12-14 year olds are two week courses, designed to help young teens explore the world of medicine.
 Research the reasons to attend a medicine summer school.

 Enrich Your Knowledge with Medical Books

-Delving into the best books for medical students can provide insights, enhance understanding, and prepare you for your future in medicine.
+Reading the best books for medical students can provide insights, enhance understanding, and prepare you for your future in medicine.

 Engage in Extracurricular Medical Activities